darkfanxing/decision-tree/README.md

 # decision-tree

-a practice about decision tree algorithm with information gain
+A practice about decision tree algorithm with information gain